miekg/cf/README.md

 ## Developing

 You'll need goyacc, and then 'go generate', go build and then possibly also build cmd/cffmt.
+Files of most interest are `parse.y` and `print.go`.
+The lexer (`lex.go`) is mostly doing the right thing.